 Funded by The National Lottery Community Fund, the Yorkshire Peer Hub was the first one of our national network of Hubs to be launched.
 It built on existing successful peer-led work, also funded through the lottery, which we had been delivering since 2012.

-We also carry out preventative work with young people through the SOS+ Programme in schools and similar settings across the region.
+We also carry out preventative work with young people through the SOS+ Service in schools and similar settings across the region.
 It uses our trained facilitators who all have lived experience of issues such as drugs, gangs and county lines to raise awareness of these issues and equip young people with the knowledge and resilience to encourage positive choices.
 All our facilitators are reformed, trained and credible, meaning young people can relate to them.
 They also deliver training for professionals who work with young people and parents.

 Mainstream employment support services can sometimes struggle to work with people who have complex needs, histories of offending or who come from excluded communities.
 These services aim to fill this gap and help adults who need extra training and added help to improve skills and confidence to prepare them for employment.

 Through the Footsteps Project, the team help women prison leavers resettle in the community.
 Our caseworkers support them to access the services they need to stabilise their situations and reduce the likelihood of re-offending.